mathieudelehaye/Security_and_authentication/README.md

 # Security_authentication
-A Node.js application to demonstrate methods of data security and user authentication.
+A Node.js application to demonstrate methods of user authentication.

-Methods of user authentication:
+Methods demonstrated:
 * Authentication with encryption key and environment variable
 * Authentication with hash function
 * Hashing and salting password
-* Cookies and session
+* Cookies and session management
 * Oauth authentication

 <img src="Screenshot_01.png" width="800"/>